codurance/site/src/_podcasts/2018-10-22-functional.md

 date: 2018-10-22 17:00:00 +00:00
 ---

 It's time to talk about Functional Programming.
-Chris Bemson hosting, with Gabriele Cipriano, Richard Wild and Jorge Gueorguiev Garcia given their opinions
+Chris Bimson hosting, with Gabriele Cipriano, Richard Wild and Jorge Gueorguiev Garcia given their opinions.

 We mention briefly the books:
 - [Purescript by Example](https://leanpub.com/purescript) by Phil Freeman.